fblpalmeira/peccary_abundance/README.md

 Reference:

 Palmeira, FBLP and Trinca, CTT.
 Unpublished data.
-Effects of vegetation cover on abundance of two peccary species in the southern Brazilian Amazonia.
+Effects of vegetation cover on abundance of the white-lipped peccary in the southern Brazilian Amazonia.